Our verdict

 Outsole thickness

 Wrapping up our discussion on the outsole for now, we measured its thickness at 2.1 mm.
-While some runners might favor a thicker outsole for added durability, we believe this thickness is a wise choice.
+While some runners might favour a thicker outsole for added durability, we believe this thickness is a wise choice.

 Hoka Mafate Speed 4